redox-os/redox/CONTRIBUTING.md

 ### Issues

-To know how to create issues on the Redox GitLab, read [this](https://doc.redox-os.org/book/filing-issues.html) page.
+To know how to create issues on the Redox GitLab, read the [Filing Issues](https://doc.redox-os.org/book/filing-issues.html) page.

 Once you create an issue don't forget to post the link on the Dev or Support rooms of the chat, because the GitLab email notifications have distractions (service messages or spam) and most developers don't left their GitLab pages open to receive desktop notifications from the web browser (which require a custom setting to receive issue notifications).